OlegWock/react-local-toast/README.md

 }
 ```

 2. Implement your Toast component.
 It should accept props of type [`ToastComponentProps<T>`](src/types.ts#L22-L30) where `T` is your data type.
 Again, if you're using good old JavaScript, you can skip all this typing stuff, just implement Toast!
+Important note: react-local-toast uses `style` prop to provide coordinates to toast component, do not forget to pass them to your root node.

 ```tsx
 const MyToast = (props: ToastComponentProps<MyToastData>) => {